 This file contains important information about Calibration Executive, including installation instructions, new features, and known issues.

-Calibration Executive provides product calibration support on Windows 32-bit and 64-bit operating systems.
-Note that Windows 32-bit and 64-bit support is dependent upon device driver support.
+Calibration Executive provides product calibration support on Windows 64-bit operating systems.
+Note that support is dependent upon device driver support.
 Refer to the Windows Support topic in the Calibration Executive Help for information about exceptions.

-Calibration Executive 5.0 does not support legacy procedures that require the NI Traditional DAQ driver.
+Calibration Executive 3.6 and later does not support legacy procedures that require the NI Traditional DAQ driver.
 Calibration support for these devices is available using Calibration Executive for Traditional DAQ Version 3.5.2.

 Calibration Executive has the following requirements:

-Calibration Executive supports the following operating systems (64-bit operating system is recommended):
+Calibration Executive supports the following operating systems (64-bit OSes only):

-Note In 2016 National Instruments dropped support for Windows Vista, Windows XP, Windows Server 2003, and installations of Windows 7 without any service packs.
+Note In 2016, National Instruments dropped support for Windows Vista, Windows XP, Windows Server 2003, and installations of Windows 7 without any service packs.
 Calibration Executive will not install or run on an unsupported OS.
-You cannot deploy or distribute applications that use Calibration Executive to an unsupported OS.
 Additionally, after installing this version of Calibration Executive, you cannot use any installers built on this computer with any version of LabVIEW, LabWindows™/CVI™, NI TestStand™, or Measurement Studio on an unsupported OS.

-For more information about the changes to our OS support for 2016, refer to KB 79UC78LS, Why Does my LabVIEW, LabWindows/CVI, Measurement Studio, or TestStand Built Installer Fail on Windows XP/Vista and Server 2003?.
+For more information about the changes to our OS support for 2016, refer to KB 79UC78LS, NI Installer Fails on Windows XP/Vista and Windows Server 2003.

 1 NI software installs VC2015 Runtime and .NET 4.6.2.
 Windows 8.1 requires Microsoft updates to support these items.
 Refer to Microsoft KB2919442 and KB2919355 for more information about how to install these updates.

 2 NI software is signed with a SHA-256 certificate.
 Windows 7 SP1 requires Microsoft updates to support SHA-256.
-Refer to Microsoft KB3033929 for more information about how to install this security update.
+Refer to Microsoft KB3033929 and KB3125574 for more information about how to install these updates.

 Ensure that your system meets the prerequisites listed in the System Requirements and Supported Operating Systems sections.
 In addition, all instrument drivers must be installed prior to installing Calibration Executive; see Driver Information for more information.